The Magic Circle (Waterhouse paintings): Theories

+A later PRS Review essay follows this by presenting evidence that the painting is directly inspired by Theocritus's Second Idyll, more commonly known as “The Sorceress,” and in particular by CS Calverley's 1866 translation of the Idylls.
+An accompanying blog piece presents a detailed argument including evidence that the "face" emerging from the landscape in the painting is that of "Delphis", the Sorceress's lover, whom she is attempting to summon.

+An essay by Guy Tal in Journal of Art History contends that the images in the gown have been misconstrued and actually represent the figure of Medusa, copied by the artist from an Archaic Greek vase held in the British Museum.

 In contemporary culture

-Harry Furniss created a number of parodies of The Magic Circle, including one in Punch showing the actress Sarah Bernhardt tending a cauldron and another in an exhibition The Magic Circle, or There's Nothing like a Lather by Soap-and-Waterhouse.
+Harry Furniss created several parodies of The Magic Circle, including one in Punch showing the actress Sarah Bernhardt tending a cauldron and another in an exhibition The Magic Circle, or There's Nothing like a Lather by Soap-and-Waterhouse.

 Popular culture

+A reproduction of The Magic Circle is one of the paintings featured in The Great Hall at Miss Cackle's Academy for Witches in the set dressing of the 2005 children's TV series, The New Worst Witch.

 The Magic Circle was part of the Harry Potter: A History of Magic exhibition at the British Library in 2017.

-A reproduction of The Magic Circle is one of the paintings with an occult theme featuring in the set dressing of the TV series, The Chilling Adventures of Sabrina.
+Another reproduction of The Magic Circle is one of the paintings with an occult theme featuring in the set dressing of the 2018-2020 TV series, The Chilling Adventures of Sabrina.